Liverpool's year! Klopp reveals the moment he felt Premier League title could be coming to Anfield | Goal.com

 Klopp, unsurprisingly, beamed when asked to reflect on his team’s remarkable campaign.

-And asked to pinpoint a specific moment when he knew he had a team capable of winning the league, he chose the weekend of December 7, when Liverpool won 3-0 away at Bournemouth and then, later that day, watched Manchester City slip up at home to Manchester United.
+And asked to pinpoint a specific moment when he knew he had a team capable of winning the league, he chose the weekend immediately before the country went into lockdown in March, when Liverpool beat Bournemouth 2-1 at Anfield and then watched as Manchester City lost 2-0 against Manchester United the following day.

 He told reporters: “I never thought that we will win the league until pretty late in this season, but [the fact] that we can win the league, obviously I learned last year.